cmcntsh/installGit/README.md

 * Go to https://git-scm.com/downloads
 * Download the correct installer for your operating system.
 * Run the install program after it downloads.
+  * I used the default settings for most options with a couple of exceptions.
+  * At time index 4:00 (4 minutes) I selected Notepad as the default editor.
+Notepad is on all Windows computers.
+You can probably just use the default choice on a Mac.
+  * At time index 4:27 I selected Override the default branch name for new repositories and left the name "main" in the window.
 * Post a screen shot in the discussion or come to office hours if you run into problems.

 ## Confirm Installation